thealanjason/alumet-insight/docs/how-to-use.md

 #### Additional Useful Features

-- **Linked x-axis zoom:** Zoom or pan the time axis on any subplot with the mouse cursor to select the region you want to zoom in:
+- **Linked x-axis zoom:** Zoom or pan any subplot using the mouse to select a time region of interest.

 <img src="../images/time-series-zoom.png" width="800">